lomorel/SynAnthrop/README.md

 resolutions can be evaluated simultaneously.

 ### Arguments

+- `- r`: the raster to be analysed.

+- `- x`: the species occurrences dataset ; Data must be structured as network format (one information by row : species, date, spatial coordinates), see above.

 - `- resolution`: this argument allows to test several resolutions.
 To do this, specify for each resolution you want to test (the value is